pvcraven/arcade_book/source/chapters/08_functions/functions.rst

 .. code-block:: python
     :linenos:

-    # Function that prints the result
+    # This function will print the result
     def sum_print(a, b):
         result = a + b
         print(result)

-    # Function that returns the results
+    # This function will return the result
     def sum_return(a, b):
         result = a + b
         return result

-    # This prints the sum of 4+4, because the function has a print
+    # This code prints the sum of 4+4, because the function has a print
     sum_print(4, 4)

-    # This does not, because the function returns, and doesn't print
+    # This code prints nothing, because the function returns, and doesn't print
     sum_return(4, 4)

-    # This will not set x1 to the sum, because the function prints and doesn't return
+    # This code will not set x1 to the sum.
+    # The sum_print function does not have a return statement, so it returns
+    # nothing!
     # x1 actually gets a value of 'None' because nothing was returned
     x1 = sum_print(4, 4)
     print("x1 =", x1)

-    # This will set x2 to the sum
-    # and print it properly.
+    # This will set x2 to the sum and print it properly.
     x2 = sum_return(4, 4)
     print("x2 =", x2)

-Here is a very common issue new programmers face.
+This next code example has a very common issue new programmers face.
 It is not unusual to get stuck looking at code like this example below.
-How would you print the result of the function?
+Your task: how would you print the result of the function?
 See if you can figure it out without looking ahead.

 .. code-block:: python